ulthiel/Champ/Readme.md

 > H := RationalCherednikAlgebra(W,0);
 > CalogeroMoserFamilies(~H);
 //The attribute H`CalogeroMoserFamilies is then an associative array with keys being the CM
 //hyperplanes and entries being the CM families.
+The entry 1 stands for generic parameters (not a hyperplane technically).
 > H`CalogeroMoserFamilies;
 Associative Array with index universe Polynomial ring of rank 2 over Rational Field
 > Keys(H`CalogeroMoserFamilies);